vault27/Foundation/paloalto.md

 - Configuration is written to template
 - Template is addded to stack - 8 max
 - NGFW is connected to max one stack
-- A Panorama administrator can override the template settings at the stack level
+- A Panorama administrator can override the template settings at the stack level: add options to stack directly
 - A local administrator can also perform overrides directly on an individual device if necessary

 ### Device groups - to control policies and objects

 - Device groups: for controlling all policies + all objects
+- Tags can be applied to devices when add them to panorama
+- Then these tags are used as targets in rule instead of sending to all devices in device group
 - One NGFW only in one Device Group
 - You can create a device group hierarchy to nest device groups in a hierarchy of up to four levels, with the lower-level groups inheriting the settings (policy rules and objects) of the higher-level groups
 - Adds pre rules and post rules, which are read only on NGFW